Individual Education Program (IEP) and Special Education Guide

 The federal law that supports special education and related services is called the Individuals with Disabilities Education Act (IDEA).
 Under IDEA, all eligible school-aged children and youth with disabilities are entitled to receive a free appropriate public education (FAPE).

-We have also compiled a list of useful articles and resources.
+We have also compiled a list of useful articles and resources about the IEP process.

 What is an IEP?